reactive-python/reactpy-django/docs/src/reference/html.md

 ## PyScript

-Primitive HTML tag that is leveraged by [`reactpy_django.components.pyscript_component`](./components.md#pyscript-component).
+PyScript code block.
+The text content of this tag are executed within the PyScript interpreter.
+This can be used as an alternative to the `#!python reactpy.html.script`.

-This can be used as an alternative to the `#!python reactpy.html.script` tag to execute JavaScript and run client-side Python code.
+This is a primitive HTML tag that is leveraged by [`reactpy_django.components.pyscript_component`](./components.md#pyscript-component).

-Additionally, this tag functions identically to any other tag contained within `#!python reactpy.html`, and can be used in the same way.
+The `pyscript` tag functions identically to HTML tags contained within `#!python reactpy.html`.

 === "components.py"